 There are basically two ways to find private party loans: peer-to-peer lending services and people you know.
 To borrow from strangers, visit a peer-to-peer lending site and apply for a loan.
 Even if you set up a private party loan with somebody you know, these sites may help with loan documentation and servicing.

-Documentation is a key to any private party loan.
+Documentation is key to any private party loan.
 Make sure everything is spelled out in writing, and everybody understands and agrees.
-While it may seem overly formal, documentation can prevent headaches and heartbreaks in the future.
+While it may seem overly formal with someone you know, documentation can prevent headaches and heartbreaks in the future.